-Above: A homemade window seat built over a radiator serves as the perfect toasty hangout and mailman watch at the London home of the owners of pet accessories company Bone & Rag.
-The window seat is made of painted MDF with turned legs and air holes, and has a dark blue velvet cushion that's hardwearing and, yes, washable.
+Above: A homemade window seat built over a radiator serves as a toasty hangout and mailman watch in the London home of the owners of pet accessories company Bone & Rag.
+The window seat is made of painted MDF with turned legs and air holes, and has a dark blue velvet cushion that’s hardwearing and, yes, washable.
 Photograph from Bone & Rag.

 8. A Comfy Spot to Nap